Ronny199/alx-system_engineering-devops/0x00-shell_basics/README.md

-script deleting all files in current directory ending with ~ char
+script creating directories in the current directory